-Over the last 14 years the South Downs Summer Music International Festival has grown and evolved to become a firmly established cultural event for the local community and the wider area of the South Downs.
+Over the last 15 years South Downs Summer Music International Festival has grown and evolved to become a firmly established cultural event for the local community and the wider area of the South Downs.
 SDSM continues to be supported very generously by local residents and businesses and is a registered charity with a dedicated Friends organisation.
-The festival draws artists of international repute and since 2016 has been directed by the Benyounes Quartet - the whole week is a celebration of music and the arts in the very unique village of Alfriston in the Cuckmere Valley.
+The festival draws artists of international repute.
+Since 2016 the festival has been directed by the Benyounes Quartet and from 2023 by Zahra Benyounes and Emily Holland.
+The whole week is a celebration of music and the arts in the very unique village of Alfriston in the Cuckmere Valley.

 SDSM has attracted world class musicians over the years including Dame Felicity Lott, Melvyn Tan, Katherine Stott, Julian Bliss, Karine Georgian, Li Wei Qin, Jennifer Pike and the Heath String Quartet to name but a few.
 It also has a core group of musicians who come and support us by playing in the Alfriston Ensemble and helping out with the practical running of the festival.
 In recent years the festival has included non-classical artists such as Tom Hicox, Lewis Wright and Leveret and has curated poetry and music evenings featuring Sir Andrew Motion, Michael Pennington, Michael Morpurgo, Prunella Scales and Timothy West.